318th Rifle Division (Soviet Union): 78th Naval Rifle Brigade

-The precursor to this division formed from October to December 1941, at Novorossiysk in the North Caucasus Military District.
+The precursor to this division formed from October to December 1941 at Novorossiysk in the North Caucasus Military District.
 It was based on personnel taken from the Black Sea Fleet and the naval schools.
+It was eventually commanded by Col. Anatolii Nikolaevich Chervinskii, who had previously led the 164th Rifle Division but was tried and convicted of negligence in October.
 Late in the year it was shipped to Southern Front where it served in both the 56th and 9th Armies.
 By late spring of 1942 it was being referred to as a regular rifle brigade, probably indicating it had lost most of its naval cadre in the winter fighting.
 It June it returned to Novorossiysk.

 Formation

 The division started forming on June 15, 1942, in the North Caucasus Military District, based on the 78th Rifle Brigade and the 165th Reserve Rifle Regiment. at and near Novorossiysk.
-Its first commander, Col. Anatolii Nikolaievich Chervinskii, was appointed the same day, but he only held this post for a month.
+Colonel Chervinskii remained in command but he went missing in action soon after the division entered the fighting in July.
 Two other officers were appointed in quick succession, until Maj.
 Gen. Aleksei Aleksandrovich Grechkin took command on August 28.
 The division's main order of battle was as follows: